kubeedge/website/docs/advanced/hold_and_release.md

 #### `keadm ctl unhold-upgrade` (recommended)

-This unholds the all upgrades in the speccified node.
+This unholds all the upgrades in the specified node.

 ```bash
 keadm ctl unhold-upgrade node edge-node